babelsociety/website/content/blog/in-depth-economy/index.md

 Don't get us wrong, though: it doesn't mean that all products are exactly the same, that everything is homologated to a boring standard.

 Quite the contrary, society will offer all that we need to experiment and express the full might of our creativity.
 There will be variations of the same product, but **each will have a defining characteristic**, an intrinsic usefulness that goes beyond the brand.

-#### People are all lazy, nobody will work

-If nobody will work, then all will die.

-Because society's well-being directly impact everyone's quality of life, there will always be people that don't mind doing something if it ensures them a better life, notwithstanding that we are a crafty species that hardly tolerates boredom.

-#### What about parasitic people?
-Those who let others do the hard work

-Well, in capitalistic societies they get all the honors.
-It's the top 1% the most parasitic people of them all.

-In Babel we approach it differently.

-The worst people are those who think they are *entitled* to everything society has to offer.
-We already said that [everything is a gift](#gifts), hence people will frowns on such behaviors, and they could be socially ostracized if they don't get a hold of their character.

-Nonetheless, under the influence of capitalism, some people are unjustly considered as parasitic.
-It is often the case with artists and other humanistic fields, such as history and philosophy.

-We recognize their value and fully support them.
-They will say that art and thoughts can't be eaten, but it is exactly through art and thoughts that we evolved.

-They will say that many so-called artists are full of themselves and just waste time creating worthless pieces.
-Sometimes it is hard to discern a genius from the chaff.

-As long as we can all afford a good quality of life, we much prefer to care for the chaff rather than kill a genius.

-Even if only 1% of the population produced all the practical goods required by society, while the remaining 99% worked on art, we will be ok with that.

-First, it means that automation is so good that little effort is enough to provide for all.
-Second, because labor is based on freedom, the 1% have as much choice as anybody else to dedicate to art but preferred not to.

-Ultimately it is up to society to decide what's good and what's bad.
-If at some point the 1% will change their mind, then a different arrangement will be discussed. **There where is freedom, there is possibility**.